redecheck/redecheck/README.md

 Argument     |  Description
 -------     |   ---------------
-oracle      |   URL of the oracle version of the webpage test        |   URL of the test version of the webpage step        |   The step size to use during the sampling process.
-For example, a step size of 40 would result in the webpage being sampled at 40px intervals (400px, 440px, 480px, ...) start       |   The viewport width at which to start sampling end         |   The viewport width at which to finish sampling preamble  | Preamble for navigating to local versions of the webpage in the file system.
+oracle      |   URL of the oracle version of the web page test        |   URL of the test version of the web page step        |   The step size to use during the sampling process.
+For example, a step size of 40 would result in the web page being sampled at 40px intervals (400px, 440px, 480px, ...) start       |   The viewport width at which to start sampling end         |   The viewport width at which to finish sampling preamble  | Preamble for navigating to local versions of the web page in the file system.

 An example showing the command line input is presented below: